-At Horsley Dental you will experience a world-class service and treatment with Life changing results giving you improved confidence, a better quality-of-life with discreet and comfortable almost invisible aligners.
+You will experience a world-class service and treatment with Life changing results giving you improved confidence, a better quality-of-life with discreet and comfortable almost invisible aligners.

-Did you know the Invisalign system is able to treat a range of problems including overly crowded teeth, overbite, under bites, open bites and gaps in teeth?
+I am Dr Ahmad Nounu BDS, MJDF RCS, did you know the Invisalign system is able to treat a range of problems including overly crowded teeth, overbite, under bites, open bites and gaps in teeth?

 Crowded teeth can make it hard to brush and floss well.
 Then it’s easier for plaque, tartar, and harmful bacterial to build up — and down the line, this can lead to tooth decay and gum disease